KR-Sew/Scripting/ReadMe.md

 ## **(PowerShell & Bash)**

 ### This repository contains a set of PowerShell and Bash scripts designed for system administrators, DevOps engineers, and IT professionals who manage virtual machines (VMs), automate system tasks, and optimize infrastructure operations.
-These scripts work with Hyper-V, VMware, Azure, and Linux-based systems to simplify daily administration tasks.
+These scripts work with Hyper-V, VMware, Azure, and Linux-based systems to simplify daily administration tasks

 ### 🚀 Features